 Since the bladder is an active part of a system designed to remove waste and toxins from the body, various forms of cancer can grow in it.

-Here are some common sources.
+Here are some common factors in bladder cancer patients:

 - Cancer treatments: When the body processes chemotherapy, medications, and other cancer treatments, the harmful materials might cause cancer in different regions of the body where they collect, such as the bladder.